jj2773/School_District_Analysis_Challenge/README.md

 ![alt text](https://github.com/jj2773/School_District_Analysis_Challenge/blob/main/report_images/d2-bottom_five_schools_updatedreport.PNG)

 ### The Average Math Score by Grade from each school
-Math scores by grade only changed for Thomas High School, and the grades show as NaN to be excluded from calculations
+* Math scores by grade only changed for Thomas High School, and the grades show as NaN to be excluded from calculations
 ![alt text](https://github.com/jj2773/School_District_Analysis_Challenge/blob/main/report_images/math_scores_by_grade_comparison.PNG)

-### The Average Math Score by Grade from each school
+### The Average Reading Score by Grade from each school
 * Reading scores by grade only changed for Thomas High School, and the grades show as NaN to be excluded from calculations
 ![alt text](https://github.com/jj2773/School_District_Analysis_Challenge/blob/main/report_images/reading_scores_by_grade_comparison.PNG)